OpenFAST/openfast/docs/source/user/modules/beamdyn/theory.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The global coordinate system is denoted as ``X``, ``Y``, and ``Z``
-in Figure :num:`bd-frame`.
+in :numref:`bd-frame`.
 This is an inertial frame and in FAST its
 origin is usually placed at the bottom of the tower as shown.

 BD Coordinate System
 ~~~~~~~~~~~~~~~~~~~~

-The BD coordinate system is denoted as :math:`x_1`, :math:`x_2`, and :math:`x_3` respectively in Figure :num:`bd-frame`.
+The BD coordinate system is denoted as :math:`x_1`, :math:`x_2`, and :math:`x_3` respectively in :numref:`bd-frame`.
 This is an inertial frame used internally in BeamDyn (i.e., doesn’t rotate with the rotor) and its origin is placed at the initial position of the blade root point.